nigelhewitt/Logger/README.md

 The ListView source is based on an old Microsoft example with my tweaks.
 The Unit tests are only for the bits that were better tested offline.
-The filename is saved as a default as it rarely changes so use the Fil menu to change it if needed.
+The filename is saved as a default as it rarely changes so use the File menu to change it if needed.

 This is 'take one' with ADI read, DXCC addition, display and column sorting.
 I wanted to